pingcap/docs/tidb-cloud/terraform/backup-resource.md

 >
 > Backup and restore feature is unavailable to Developer Tier clusters.
 To use backup resources, make sure that you have created a Dedicated Tier cluster.

-You can learn how to create backup for a TiDB Cloud cluster with backup resource in this doc.
+You can learn how to create backup for a TiDB Cloud cluster with backup resource in this document.

 ## Create a backup with backup resource